actionhero/www.actionherojs.com/tutorials/upgrade-path.md

 - `config.servers.web.automaticRoutes` = []
 - `config.tasks.retryStuckJobs` = false

-Config Options which should be removed:
+Config Options which need to be removed:

 - `config.servers.web.simpleRouting` (spiritually replaced with `config.servers.web.automaticRoutes`)
-- `config.servers.web.queryRouting` (depreciated)
+- `config.servers.web.queryRouting` (removed)

 And if you want to use the new Typescript features, change your `Actions` to return the response you want to send rather than using `data.response`. `data.response` will be removed in a future version of Actionhero.